pypoulp/oiio-python/README.md

 **OpenImageIO on wheels !**

-This project provides (unnoficial) multiplatform wheels for [OpenImageIO](https://github.com/AcademySoftwareFoundation/OpenImageIO) Python bindings, simplifying installation and integration into Python projects.
+This project provides (unofficial) multiplatform wheels for [OpenImageIO](https://github.com/AcademySoftwareFoundation/OpenImageIO) Python bindings, simplifying installation and integration into Python projects.

 ---